 Each is a valid C statement, but each may have unintended results.

-Give nNull statements should have a source line of their own.
+Give null statements a source line of their own.
 This, combined with enforcement by static analysis, would make clearer the intention that the statement was meant to be a null statement.

 Consider the adoption of a coding standard that limits the use of the assignment statement within an expression.